info-201a-sp20/final-project-info201/README.md

 ### Data-driven questions we hope to answer about this domain:
-- Can a positive change in climate change be seen due to corona and people staying indoors more?
+- Can a positive change in climate change be seen due to corona and people staying indoors more? (analysis of climate change during recent months can answer this question)
 - Which factors have impacted sea levels in the world's oceans and in what ways?
-How much have sea levels risen?
+How much have sea levels risen? (comparison of data for factors of sea leavels can answer this question)
 - Is there a significant increase in CO2 emissions in the atmosphere in the last 50 years?
-Is there a change at all?
+Is there a change at all? (analysis of CO2 emission data over last 50 years can answer this question)
-- How has climate change affected the world so far?
+- How has climate change affected the world so far? (analysis of result factors of climate change can answer this question)
 - What countries are impacted?
-Are some countries impacted more than others?
+Are some countries impacted more than others? (comparison of country data related to climate change can answer this question)

 ## Finding Data